When Do I Bury vs. Pack Out My Poop?

 Question #3: Am I Below Tree Line?

-Similar to the above, if you’re below tree line (i.e. an elevation where trees are growing) – you’re in an ecosystem with a lot more micro-organisms and moisture in the soil that can break down poop.
+If you’re below tree line (i.e. an elevation where trees are growing) – you’re in an ecosystem with a lot more micro-organisms and moisture in the soil that can break down poop.
 If you’re above tree line, also known as “the alpine,” you’re in an area that’s likely a lot rockier, and that’s so cold for much of the year that trees don’t grow there.
 Areas above tree line are really fragile and your poop isn’t likely to decompose very well.
 Similar to desert environments, alpine areas have a lot less organic material in the soil to break down poop, so it’s best to pack out all waste when you’re above tree line.

 Question #4: Am I Going to a National Park?